 * This is National Dirty Fingernail Week.
+(I just declared it!)
 Wear them proudly, and give up the notion that you’ll remember or be able to wear gloves transplanting small sets or pulling tiny weeds.
 Black is beautiful.

 * The pasture grass is perfect for a brisk day like yesterday, blowing silver in the wind as cloud shadows race along behind.
 It needs cutting very soon, or it will lodge over with the next heavy rain.
 I have someone who promised to cut it, so better while it is standing.
 Hurry.

 * I was going to exchange a mess of nettles from our forest edges and stream for some asparagus, but the Asparagus Man was out of town the week we wanted to make the swap.
 But of course, we have our own asparagus patch.
 It has yielded so far this summer–let me count them–exactly one spear.
 We’ll wait for year three and maybe get THREE!

-* We (or should I say more correctly) She has three chickenoid things over in the pen.
-They should be giving us eggs just before they stop laying for winter.
+* We (or should I say more correctly) SHE has placed three young chicken-oid creatures over in the pen.
+They should be giving us eggs just weeks before they stop laying for winter.
+Meh.
 We will measure the value of those precious eggs in total miles between house and coup divided by the total number of eggs.
 Precious, I say.

-* I think I’m right that I have NEVER had a fire in the wood stove before on May 25.
+* I think I’m right that I have NEVER had a fire in the wood stove before on May 13.
 It feels pretty darned good.
 Low last night was 36 here, I think the tomatoes and peppers are intact–at least from the threat of frost.
 But not entirely:

 * I planted 12 bell peppers because Herself likes to chop them in with tomatoes and onions in August to make quarts of soup stock for winter.
-I went to inspect the 4 inch peppers the day after planting, and found three showing only a bunch of leaves above ground, as if the plants had been sucked into the earth.
+I went to inspect the 4 inch peppers the day after planting, and found three showing only a bunch of leaves above ground, as if the plants had been sucked down into the earth.
 The leaves were unattached to a stem.
 Voles.
 It’s going to be a long summer.

 What am I going to do with a flotsam of resources about Monsanto, disappearing amphibians, biomimicry, the biology of aging, the origins of genius and the burden of a bad name?
 I’ll dust them off, maybe, from time to time, then they go back in the drawer.
 I’m just a hoarder who has far too much accumulated trivia to tell at a dinner party.